Azure-Samples/azure-cosmos-db-change-feed-dotnet-retail-sample/README.md

 		FROM input
 		GROUP BY Action, TumblingWindow(second,5)

 10. Now return to **streamjob1** and click the **Start** button at the top of the page.
 Azure Stream Analytics can take a few minutes to start up, but eventually you will see it change from "Starting" to "Running".
-Then proceed to [Power BI](http://powerbi.microsoft.com "Power BI")

 11. Once the stream is running, go back to **DataGenerator.exe** and if the program has ended, start it **again**.
 ---